Privacy Notice

 Your health information is personal, and I take my responsibility to protect it seriously.
 I create and maintain records of the care and services you receive in order to provide you with quality treatment and to meet certain legal requirements.
 This notice applies to all records generated by this practice.

-I am required by law to keep your protected health information (PHI) private, provide you with this notice of my legal duties and privacy practices, and follow the terms of the notice currently in effect.
+I am required by law to keep your protected health information (PHI) private, provide you with this notice of my legal duties and privacy practices, follow the terms of the notice currently in effect, and notify you following a breach of your unsecured PHI.
 I may update the terms of this notice at any time.
 The current version will always be available at my office, upon request, and on this page.

 How I may use and disclose your health information